 Any Other Weapons

 Any Other Weapons (also known as AOWs) weapons or devices capable of being concealed on the person from which a shot can be discharged through the energy of an explosive.
 Most of the time, an AOW is a firearm or device that does not fit easily into another category.
-A $5 tax is required to be paid to the ATF to transfer an AOW into your West Virginia gun trust or for your West Virginia gun trust to manufacture an AOW.
+A $5 tax is required to be paid to the ATF to transfer an AOW into your West Virginia gun trust, and a $200 tax is required to be paid to the ATF for your West Virginia gun trust to manufacture an AOW.